Mac-Adam/Infinite_Fractal_Unity/README.md

 - Infinite zoom (Not really because of the build times e-100 should be possible in current version)
 - Various performance enhancements
 - Simple gui
+- Antyaliasing

 ### Planned

 - Other fractals
-- better gui
+- Better gui
-- performance boost
+- Performance boost
-- fixing known bugs
+- Fixing known bugs
-- finding unknown bugs
+- Finding unknown bugs
+- More control over colors
+- More render options

 ## Gallery